theNorstroem/furoc/README.md

 You can use the package **reqres** which handles all the stdin stdout encoding decoding stuff for you.

 ### Furoc plugins in other languages
 At the moment, only serialized go structs are accepted as response.
-A variant which accepts proto (with the same interface protoc excepts the responses) will come if requested.
+A variant which accepts proto (with the same interface protoc excepts the responses) will come; if requested.